loomnetwork/loom-sdk-documentation/docs/en/deploy-loom-testnet.md

 ## Overview

-Deploying to Loom Basechain is no different from deploying to the Ethereum main net, or to Rinkeby.
+Deploying to Basechain is no different from deploying to Ethereum mainnet, or to Rinkeby.
 If you know how to do one, you also know how to do the other.

-We at Loom are using Truffle to build, test, and deploy our smart contracts.
-To make our life easier, we developed something called a provider that lets Truffle deploy to Loom Basechain just like it deploys to Ethereum.
+Loom Network uses Truffle to build, test, and deploy our smart contracts.
+To make our life easier, we developed something called a provider that lets Truffle deploy to Basechain just like it deploys to Ethereum.

-Without delving too much into details, the provider works like a bridge that makes Web3.js calls compatible with Loom Basechain.
+Without delving too much into details, the provider works like a bridge that makes Web3.js calls compatible with Basechain.

-This document shows how you can use `Truffle` and the [Loom Truffle Provider](https://github.com/loomnetwork/loom-truffle-provider) to build a simple Web UI that interacts with Loom Basechain.
+This document shows how you can use `Truffle` and the [Loom Truffle Provider](https://github.com/loomnetwork/loom-truffle-provider) to build a simple Web UI that interacts with Basechain.

 ## Requirements